 Community resilience is the ability of human groups to adapt to changing conditions over time by developing social and physical infrastructure that can withstand external shocks.
 With Resilient Community Design, OAEC’s adaptation of the permaculture design methodology, Permaculture Program staff facilitate groups such as schools, farms and ranches, highly-impacted communities, non-profit organizations, and governments through design processes to address their cultural, ecological and economic needs by deepening a community’s ecoliteracy, self-governance, and social/personal wellbeing.

-Each year the Permaculture Program offers change makers from around the globe an opportunity to train in an array of permaculture courses, from our flagship 2-week Permaculture Design Course (PDC) to courses such as edible perennial food forest design, carbon farming, group facilitation, and intentional communities design.
+Each year the Permaculture Program offers change makers from around the globe an opportunity to become trained and certified in Permaculture Design through our flagship 2-week Permaculture Design Course (PDC) to courses such as edible perennial food forest design, carbon farming, group facilitation, and intentional communities design.

 The Permaculture Design Course offers a comprehensive design theory and practice curriculum that empowers landowners, policy-makers, philanthropists, land-use professionals, non-profit and agency staff, students, neighbors and social justice advocates to bring integrated design solutions to the bio-cultural challenges they face in their lives and work.